deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 > </details>

-> Table 1 shows the Linear Weighted Cohen's Kappa scores of various LLMs on the RECON benchmark, comparing zero-shot and fine-tuned models.
+> Table 1 presents the Linear Weighted Cohen's Kappa scores for various LLMs (zero-shot and fine-tuned) on the RECON test set, showing the correlation between model-generated scores and human-assigned ground truth scores.

 {{< table-caption >}}